Hello. My name is Uncle Dale and I spend a great deal of time making myself laugh.

 I am happy.
 Generally.
 No one is happy all the time.
 But I am getting better and better at being happy most of the time because of two important lessons I am always re-learning.

-The first I learned from reading David Foster Wallace:
+The first lesson I learned from reading David Foster Wallace:

 Because here’s something else that’s weird but true: in the day-to-day trenches of adult life, there is actually no such thing as atheism.
 There is no such thing as not worshipping.
 Everybody worships.
 The only choice we get is what to worship.
 And the compelling reason for maybe choosing some sort of god or spiritual-type thing to worship–be it JC or Allah, be it YHWH or the Wiccan Mother Goddess, or the Four Noble Truths, or some inviolable set of ethical principles–is that pretty much anything else you worship will eat you alive.
 If you worship money and things, if they are where you tap real meaning in life, then you will never have enough, never feel you have enough.
 It’s the truth.
 Worship your body and beauty and sexual allure and you will always feel ugly.
 And when time and age start showing, you will die a million deaths before they finally grieve you…